josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 </CalloutPlusQuote>

 This isn't to say that Crafters don't build things, or that the Builders aren't skilled craftspeople.
-But as a quick and messy shorthand, let's go with it for a moment, as I think it hints at the values of these two groups.
+But as a quick and messy shorthand, let's go with it for a moment, because I think it hints at the values of these two groups.

 ### Builders

 Builders clearly value getting the work done as quickly and efficiently as possible.
-They are making something—likely something with parts beyond the frontend—and they are eager to see that thing through to completion.
+They are making something—likely something with parts beyond the frontend—and are eager to see it through to completion.

-Builders tend to tout Tailwind as the thing that got rid of the hard parts of CSS, after all.
-They like that Tailwind makes the work easy and fast.
+Builders tend to tout Tailwind as the saving grace that got rid of the hard parts of CSS, after all.
+They like that Tailwind makes the work tidy and fast.

 That, in turn, strongly implies Builders value getting through this particular part of their work as quickly and easily as possible.
 (We all value efficient productivity, of course.
 But _where_ you value it may implicitly say something about your priorities.)

 This also implies one or both of the following: either a) that they found this work overly challenging before; and/or b) that this is not the part of their job they wish to be challenged in.
-They likely don't shy away from challenge, mind you; they may simply prefer it in different form.
+They likely don't shy away from challenge; they probably just prefer it in different form.

 Again: exceptions and outliers will be plentiful, of course.
-But as a group: Builders tend to be people who've spent their careers, if not in other parts of the stack, then at least in other areas of frontend.
+But: as a group, Builders tend to be people who've spent their careers, if not in other parts of the stack, then at least in other areas of frontend.
 That is: for most Builders (though not all), CSS is not a specialty—or at any rate, not a priority.
 Many people who like Tailwind are also very good at CSS, but those Builders tend to be bringing a more balanced approach, where they use Tailwind for the broad strokes of utility classes, and heavily customize the config file and/or write their own CSS to fill in the gaps.

 ### Crafters